Saajaadeen/armitage/README.md

 ## 5. Install JDK 11

-Create a file called ```pin-stable-unstable.pref``` in /etc/apt/preferences.d/ and copy and past the following into the file:
+Create a file called ```pin-stable-unstable.pref``` in /etc/apt/preferences.d/ and copy and paste the following into the file:

 ```
 Package: *